 Are you into celebrities, movie stars, and famous people?
 If so, then there’s no better place to be than in sunny Los Angeles.
 It is home to celebrities and prominent people as well as the center of the United States film and television industry.
 You’ll also find here several Hollywood studios that offer tours, such as Disney, Universal, Warner Bros, and more.
+As for accommodation options, Los Angeles also features boutique hotels and gigantic Airbnb vacation rentals.
 Aside from this side of Los Angeles, another thing to get excited about is its vibrant food and market scene, which you’ll know more about when you read our list of the best food markets in the city.
 Check out the best food markets in Los Angeles, California.

 1. Grand Central Market